bparanj/crystal/electronics/experiments/queue/voltage-regulator-experiment.md

 ### Materials:

-- A 9V battery or variable power supply
+- A 9V battery
-- A 7805 voltage regulator ( used to regulate to 5V)
+- A 7805 voltage regulator (used to regulate to 5V)
 - A multimeter to measure voltage
 - A small load (like an LED with a series resistor)
 - Connecting wires
-- Breadboard (optional)
+- Breadboard

 ### Procedure: